not-coder-guy/evader/README.md

 # Evader

+## !!
+ARCHIVE !!

+This repo is archive now and no more updates will be done anymore.
+It will act as poc for my starting of GD journey.

 Evader is a 2D game built in Unity Engine in which the sigma male have to stay away from bomb in order to keep grinding...

 <p align="center">